 While egg whites might contribute to a small improvement in the skin’s appearance, the thin membrane that separates the white from the shell is more effective.

-Some essential oils that may help improve the appearance of wrinkles when used in different combinations with a carrier include:
+Here are some essential oils that may help improve the appearance of wrinkles when used in different combinations with a carrier:

 - carrot seed

 - clary sage

 Some people are sensitive to essential oils, which are highly concentrated.
 Before using an essential oil, perform a patch test: